mayankraj145/Weather_app/README.md

-# Weather_app
+# Weather App

+Used HTML, CSS, JavaScript to create fully functional weather app using API.

+Along with the weather the website will also show the current time.

-This is a weather app which displays current weather of any location.
+I have accessed weather from OpenWeatherMap API in JavaScript that displays the current weather for any location.

+The website is fully responsive and has also been hosted.